emilypx/appfair.github.io/index.md

 When **App Fair.app** installs an update to an existing app, it will place the older version in the user's Trash.
 As long as the trash remains un-emptied, the previous version of the app will continue to be available to drag back into the `/Applications/App Fair/` folder.
 The App Fair catalog itself only references the most recent version of an app, so you must rely on your own backups (or contact the author of the app) for older versions.
+Older releases may additionally be available from the archives saved from the [appfair/App/actions](https://github.com/appfair/App/actions) history; these are typically available for a short time after the release has been created.

 ### How can a user delete an app installed with the **App Fair.app** catalog?